 The first draft of the agreement with Hadassah was drawn up in May 1945, and at the end of that month, the final draft was approved by all the institutions.
 A year later, a formal agreement regarding the transfer of SHAREL management to Hadassah was signed between the Jewish Agency, Hadassah, and the Jewish National Council.
 Dr. Yassky, the director of Hadassah, saw the circumstances as testing times for the organization and wrote:

-“In the current circumstances, we will soon face the necessity to absorb them [the olim] in a very short time indeed.
+In the current circumstances, we will soon face the necessity to absorb them [the olim] in a very short time indeed.
 These will be testing times for our movement.
 Our future will be weighed and measured by our success in absorbing the olim.
-The challenge of absorbing the olim is beyond the routine work of the medical institutions in the land and will require all the institutions to take it upon themselves to provide health services and mental rehabilitation for the olim and to support their adjustment to the conditions of the land.”
+The challenge of absorbing the olim is beyond the routine work of the medical institutions in the land and will require all the institutions to take it upon themselves to provide health services and mental rehabilitation for the olim and to support their adjustment to the conditions of the land.

 In May 1946, representatives of the Jewish Agency, Hadassah, Clalit Sick Fund, and the Jewish National Council convened to discuss the problems that would dominate future deliberations: “Among the olim in the camps and in Europe were many disabled people, some of them partisans and fighters.”
 The JDC was recruited later to assist with this challenge.
 The policy formulated in the meeting was that SHAREL would make the decisions about immigration of the sick and disabled, and UNRA and the JDC would help to bring the olim to the Land of Israel.